vtex/admin-customers-graphql/README.md

+##  ⚠️ Maintenance ⚠️
+*After March 01 of 2023, this application will no longer be maintained by the RPT BR team.
+Maintenance will be the responsibility of the ecosystem, everyone will be able to make a branch with the changes or improvements they want to make, make a pull request and we will approve it.*

 # admin-customers-graphql
 This project is a GraphQL API to manage and consume customers informations, it is also possible to list default and custom fields that were configured on Masterdata schema.